slerman12/BrokenWisdoms-V2-in-progress/6-Opposing-Views.md

 > ### $\Huge &#8221;$
 > &ensp;&ensp;- **03/13/2023**

-My original planned submission candidates were more technical, but beautiful diagrams, that I'm more proud of than The BittleBot submission, having to do with the intricates of the UnifiedML framework.
+My original planned submission candidates were more technical, but beautiful diagrams, that I'm more proud of than the new BittleBot submission artwork I made afterwards, having to do with the intricates of the UnifiedML framework.

 Chenliang proposed the submission I went with, and I made it quickly afterwards: